lenkras/lenkras/README.md

 ## ❗- Welcome to My GitHub -

 - 🙋 I’m Elena!
 - 🎒 I gaduated from <a href="https://www.hive.fi/en/" target="_blank">Hive Helsinki Code School</a> (<a href="https://www.42network.org" target="_blank">42Network</a>), where I mastered programming and problem-solving.
-Currently, I am developing my web development skills with React, JavaScript, Node.js as a Full-Stack Developer Intern at Anre Oy.
+Currently, I am mastering my web development skills with React, JavaScript, Node.js as a Full-Stack Developer Intern at Anre Oy.

 - 💬 Feel free to browse and connect!
 - 📧 elena.polkhovski@gmail.com